Piteå Hospital

 Piteå Hospital (Piteå sjukhus) is a public hospital in Piteå, Sweden.
 Operated by Region Norrbotten, it has approximately 90 beds and 900 employees.
 It has an emergency department, intensive care unit, and other specialised departments.

+Founded in 1827 as the first hospital in Norrbotten County, it was rebuilt after the original burned down in 1858.
+Over the coming decades, Piteå Hospital expanded, with a modern 60-bed facility inaugurated in 1915.
+In the 1930s, the hospital played an important role in Northern Swedish polio treatment, accepting patients by air ambulance.
+The hospital had the only ventilator in Norrland until 1935.
+The hospital gained international attention in 1964 when chief physician Nils Oldby successfully re-attached a farmer's severed hand.

+Piteå Hospital has since faced various challenges, including labour disputes, the closure of its maternity ward in 2002, and strain during the COVID-19 pandemic.
+It was also recognised as the best small hospital in Sweden by Dagens Medicin for 2013.

 History

 Early years, fire, and rebuilding (1827–1915)

 In 1827, the first hospital in Piteå, which was also the first in Norrbotten, was established.
 It burnt down on the night of 3 July 1858, resulting in one death and multiple injuries.
 In the aftermath, authorities proposed moving the hospital to Luleå, as this was also the site of the county's administrative board, but local leaders resisted.
 Between 1859 and 1860, it was decided to retain and rebuild the hospital in Piteå, while also establishing new ones in Luleå and Haparanda.
 By 1904, the rebuilt facility in Piteå had 35 beds, and two reserved for the mentally ill.
 Oskar Forsell, who had been chief physician in Piteå since 1897, advocated for a modern replacement, and in 1912 the county council approved a land purchase in Strömnäs.
 After some delays due to World War I mobilisation, a 60-bed facility, built for roughly 400,000 SEK, was inaugurated on 17 March 1915.